cqdowning/cytoblast/ProjectDocument.md

 This implementation creates a responsive, fluid movement system with engaging weapon mechanics that support both precise combat and dynamic enemy interactions, while maintaining consistent physics behavior throughout the game.

-## Animation and Visuals
+## Animation and Visuals - Noor Ashour

-**List your assets, including their sources and licenses.**

-**Describe how your work intersects with game feel, graphic design, and world-building.
-Include your visual style guide if one exists.**
+All the assets were hand-drawn.
+This includes:
+* Player sprites and animation
+* Enemy sprites and animation
+* Weapon and bullet sprites
+* Tileset of walls and background
+* Objects and decal for decor
+* UI design (health bar and buttons)

 ## Game Logic - Jack Schonherr